 For larger quantities of paint, brush or roll the paint onto layers of newspaper or cardboard.
 When the paint dries, put the paper in the trash bin.
 Alternatively, you can pour the paint into a cardboard box and mix it with shredded newspaper, cat litter, or a commercial paint hardener to speed solidification.
 The box can go in the trash when the paint dries and the cans can be recycled.

 Want more tips for making the most of your resources?
-See the great links on the next page.
+See the great links below.

 - Carleton, Denise.
 Environmental educator and co-owner of Reaping Nature Productions.
 Interview, 06/02/2009.

 - Consumer Product Safety Commission.
 "What You Should Know About Lead Based Paint in Your Home: Safety Alert."
 CPSC Document #5054.
 (Accessed 05/28/2009). http://www.cpsc.gov/CPSCPUB/PUBS/5054.html

 - DownEast.com.
 "White Line Fever."
 May 1997.
 (Accessed 05/28/2009). http://www.downeast.com/node/10512

 - Earth911.
 "How to Properly Dispose of Hazardous Products."
 (Accessed 06/02/2009). http://earth911.com/hazardous/how-to-properly-dispose-of-hazardous-products/